Followers

 A Clever Strategy:

-Leaving behind a holding force in Manhattan, Howe transported about 4,000 troops, mostly Hessians, up the East River toward Long Island Sound, for a landing at Throg’s Neck, today part of the Bronx.
+Leaving behind a holding force in Manhattan, Howe transported about 4,000 troops, mostly Hessians, up the East River toward Long Island Sound for a landing at Throg’s Neck, today part of the Bronx.
 Howe’s goal was to cut off the American supply line to Connecticut, and the British commander also hoped to draw Washington out in a general engagement or to smash the Americans from the right flank while the holding force launched a frontal assault.
 Intelligence reports warned General Washington the enemy was enveloping him with a naval landing at his rear.
-In desperation, the beleaguered American commander in chief positioned the few forces at hand along key points.
+In desperation, the beleaguered American commander-in-chief positioned the few forces at hand along key points.
 The numerous stone fences and marshy soil made the British approach difficult and his position defensible.
 But he realized that a determined effort by the British would likely prevail.
 Also, they could be planning other landings as well.

 Prelude at the Neck: